 Isabela Onyshko followed Yilin and had an unfortunate fall yet her sole participation was historic for Canada no matter what place she finished.

-Third up was Simone Biles and she had perfect execution beggining with her wolf turns, her acrobatic series (back handspring layout layout) until the front tuck which went very wrong and she had to grab the beam.
+Third up was Simone Biles and she had perfect execution beggining with her wolf turns, her acrobatic series (back handspring layout layout) until the front tuck which went very wrong and she had to grab the beam to stay on.
 The beam gold medal had already being assigned to Biles even before she mounted so when she grabbed the beam everyone gasped as the Gold was now open to any of the 5 remaining competitors that featured really strong candidates like Wevers, Ponor or Saraiva.

 Sanne Wevers was next up after Biles and what a hard mental test must this beam routine have been for her.
 Seeing Biles falter meant she could make history for her country if only she could turn correctly.
 Sanne, who is re-known for the amount of complicated turns she takes in her routine, had the best routine of her life executing turn after turn elegantly and without doubt.
 Among her skills were a double L-turn, a triple turn, a side aerial into side aerial and a front aerial into wolf jump.
 After she dismounted her score took a long while to appear, both her and her other half (twin sister) Lieke had an anxious waiting time.
 Lieke was filmed several times while her sister’s score was still being determined and her expression said everything she was waiting, hoping for the best for her beloved sister.